SurveyNinja vs Tally: Which Tool Fits Your Daily Survey Routine?

 Best when:

-• You want the fastest draft-to-live experience
+• You want the fastest draft-to-live experience with zero friction

 Takeaway for Build 1: